 Supplemental Benefit Plan - Prior to 2010, the Company maintained a noncontributory, unfunded supplemental pension benefit plan that supplements benefits under the Arkansas Best Corporation Pension Plan (the "Pension Plan").
 Under the SBP, the Company will pay sums in addition to amounts payable under the Pension Plan to eligible officers, including the Named Executive Officers.
 The SBP has been frozen since December 31, 2009.
-See the "2010 Pension Benefits" section for more information.
+See the "2011 Pension Benefits" section for more information.

 Deferred Salary Agreements - The Company and ABF also have unfunded, noncontributory DSAs with certain of their officers.
-Mr. Kemp is the only Named Executive Officer that continues to accrue a benefit under the DSA.
-See the "2010 Pension Benefits" section for more information.
+Mr. Kemp is the only Named Executive Officer that continued to accrue a benefit under the DSA beyond December 31, 2009.
+As of Mr. Kemp's retirement on December 31, 2011, no Named Executive Officers are active participants in the DSA after 2011.
+See the "2011 Pension Benefits" section for more information.

 Pension Plan - As part of their postemployment compensation, the Named Executive Officers participate in the Company's Pension Plan on the same basis as all other eligible noncontractual employees hired prior to January 1, 2006.
-See the "2010 Pension Benefits" section for more information on the benefit and terms and conditions of the Pension Plan.
+See the "2011 Pension Benefits" section for more information on the benefit and terms and conditions of the Pension Plan.

 401(k) Savings Plan - The Company maintains the Arkansas Best 401(k) and DC Retirement Plan for eligible noncontractual employees.
 The Named Executive Officers are eligible to participate in this plan on the same basis as all other eligible employees.
-Prior to 2010, the Company matched 50% of the employee's contributions up to a maximum of 6% of the employee's eligible earnings subject to the IRS annual compensation limit.
-Due to the adverse economic environment and its affect on the Company's operating results and the need to conserve cash, the 401(k) match was suspended effective January 1, 2010.
+Prior to 2010, the Company matched 50% of the employee's contributions up to a maximum of 6% of the employee's eligible earnings subject to the Internal Revenue Service ("IRS") annual compensation limit.
+Due to the adverse economic environment and its effect on the Company's operating results and the need to conserve cash, the 401(k) match was suspended in 2010 and 2011.
+The 401(k) match was reinstated at the prior rate effective January 1, 2012.

 Voluntary Savings Plan ("VSP") - The Arkansas Best VSP is a nonqualified plan created to offset the IRC limitations on contributions to the Company's 401(k) plan for certain eligible officers, including the Named Executive Officers.
 Prior to 2010, the Company matched 15% of the participant's contributions up to a maximum annual match amount of \$15,000.
-The match was suspended for the VSP effective January 1, 2010, for the reasons described above under 401(k) Savings Plan.
-See the "2010 Non-Qualified Deferred Compensation" section for a more detailed description of the VSP and amounts the Named Executive Officers have deferred under the VSP.
+The match was suspended for the VSP effective January 1, 2010.
+See the "2010 Non-Qualified Deferred Compensation" section for a more detailed description of the VSP.
+Mr. Morton is the only Named Executive Officer who has a balance in the VSP.